turingschool/mod-0-curriculum/session5/index.md

 Share
 ```

 Unlike attributes, methods do not necessarily differentiate one instance of the object from another.
 For example, the steps that two users would take to add songs might be identical.
 The steps they take to share their playlist with another user might also be identical.
 Often (but not always), a method will use or change an attribute.
 For example,`Rename` would change the `Name` attribute.
-The `Add_Song` and `Shuffle` methods would change and use the `Songs` attribute respectively. `Add_Song` would also lead to the method `Number_Of_Songs` returning a different result, because we can infer that this attribute returns the length or count of the `Songs` array.
+The `Add_Song` method would change the `Songs` attribute by adding a `Song` instance to the array.
+And, the `Shuffle` method would access the `Songs` attribute and change the order. `Add_Song` would also lead to the method `Number_Of_Songs` returning a different result, because we can infer that this method returns the length or count of the `Songs` array.

 Here's another example: